 Now that you know what channel sales partners are, the next step is to profit from your channel partners.

-To profit from channel partners, you need to have a solid onboarding and training of partners program combined with a well-thought-out partnership strategy.
+To do this, you need to have a solid partner onboarding and training program, combined with a well-thought-out partnership strategy.

 Below are five steps you can take to make your channel partners profitable.